sbojorge/power-of-baking-by-andrada/README.md

 * The icons come from Font Awesome: https://fontawesome.com/icons

+* The icon for the title tab comes from: https://favicon.io/favicon-generator/

 ### Media

 The majority of the pictures used on the website were provided by the baker, Andrada Hincianu.